 This post may contain affiliate links.
 Please read my disclosure.

-Made with juicy, succulent shrimp and topped with a fresh made mango dressing, this Blackened Shrimp Salad is packed with flavor and only takes 15 minutes to make!
+Made with juicy, succulent shrimp and topped with a fresh made mango dressing, this blackened shrimp salad is packed with flavor and only takes 15 minutes to make!

+Sometimes you just need something quick and easy.
 Plus it has this oh-so-delicious mango dressing that is just so easy to make.
 Fresh mango, white balsamic vinegar and a few herbs and spices in a blender.
 That's it.
 Easy peasy.

-What is the Difference Between Blackened and Cajun?
+What is the difference between blackened and Cajun?

 Blackened seasoning tends to be less spicy than your typical Cajun seasoning, and a little less herby than Creole seasoning.
 It falls right in the middle of the two, with the perfect amount of herbs and spice.